Opening Keynote - Thursday, July 30, 7:30 pm

 In this session I will share a few of the comedies and, more importantly, the incredibly powerful statements and claims we can now make with full science backing about the power, the allure—the necessity—of story as a central element in virtually every facet of our lives.
 We now possess documented proof to back claims about the value of storytelling that are more far reaching than any of us in the storytelling community have dared to dream about.

-The only West Point graduate to turn professional storyteller, Kendall Haven also earned a Doctorate in Oceanography before beginning his 32-year storytelling career.
+The only West Point graduate to turn professional storyteller, Kendall Haven also earned a graduate degree in Oceanography before beginning his 32-year storytelling career.

 An internationally recognized Subject Matter Expert on the cognitive and neuro-science of story, Haven is credited with developing the Neural Story Net, the Makes Sense Mandate, the first model of the informational demands of the brain’s story-based circuitry, and the first detailed neuro-model of how stories exert influence.